PhiLFitters/kafe2/README.rst

 **Note**

-kafe2 is currently in an *alpha* state.
+kafe2 is currently in a *beta* state.
 Most features are working as intended.
 However, bugs may occur during use.
 If you encounter any bugs or have an improvement proposal, please let us know by opening an issue `here <https://github.com/dsavoiu/kafe2/issues>`_.